adamsilver/fdpb/03-book-a-flight.md

 - The `this.keys` object is a collection of key codes (numbers) that correspond to particular keys by their name.
 This is to avoid magic numbers[^] which makes the code easy to understand at a glance.
 - The switch statement filters out the <kbd>Escape</kbd>, <kbd>Up</kbd>, <kbd>Left</kbd>, <kbd>Right</kbd>, <kbd>Space</kbd>, <kbd>Enter</kbd>, <kbd>Tab</kbd> and <kbd>Shift</kbd> keys.
 This is because if we didn't, the default case would run and would incorrectly show the menu.
 Instead of filtering out the keys we aren't interested in responding to, we could have specified the keys that we *are* interested in.
 But this would mean specifying a huge range of keys, which would increase the chance of one being missed, creating a broken experience.
-- We're interested in just two keys: the <kbd>Down</kbd> key and “everything else” which are the last two cases.

-When the user presses a character (the last statement in the above function), the `onTextBoxType()` function (shown below) is called.
+- We're mainly interested in the last two statements.
+That is when the user presses <kbd>Down</kbd> or any other character—this is the default case in the above function.
+In this case the `onTextBoxType()` function will be called.

 ```JS
 Autocomplete.prototype.onTextBoxType = function(e) {